"You move and give me the seat, woman." "Or what? You'll bite me?" EmxB

 "I thought I told you to stop calling me that," He snapped.
 "I'm older than you in at least one way."

 "It was a lynx!"
-I said, disbelievingly.
+I chided him playfully.
 "I fight bears all the time."

 "You lost your first one."

 "Honestly, Edward, I think I might have to start taking Emmett hunting instead."
-Rosalie grinned at me.
+Rosalie teased.

-"Let's take my care."
+"Let's take my car."
 Rosalie's eyes traveled to her glossy M3.

 "No," Edward shook his head.
 "It's too pretentious."